What is the

 I enroll in your program?

-I am a Physical Therapist licensed
+I am a physical therapist

-from other countries if they submit proof of licensure,
+if they submit proof of licensure, registration,

-registration, or certification in the country where
+or certification in the country where they are

 I am a fourth-year veterinary student.
 May I attend CRI courses?